 - Have a handful of your dog’s favorite treats ready.
 Ideally, this should be done when your dog is hungry.

 - Press the clicker and immediately give your dog a treat.
-Repeat five to 10 times.
+Repeat this click/treat combination 5 to 10 times.

 - You can test your success by clicking when your dog is not paying attention to you.
 If your dog responds to the click by suddenly looking at you, then looking for a treat, you are ready to move on.